KJanee26/Failed-RDP-to-IP-Geolocation-/README.md

-<h1>Failed RDP to IP Geolocation Information</h1>
+<h1>Use SIEM to Display RDP On a World Map Through Geolocation </h1>

  ### [YouTube Demonstration (@16:20)](https://youtu.be/RoZeVbbZ0o0?t=980)

 <h2>Description</h2>
-<b>The Powershell script in this repository is responsible for parsing out Windows Event Log information for failed RDP attacks and using a third party API to collect geographic information about the attackers location.
+<b>The Powershell script in this log analytics (repository) is responsible for parsing out Windows Event Log information for failed RDP attacks and using a third party API to collect geographic information about the attackers location.
 </b>
 <br />
 <br />